PHOTO GALLERIES & VIDEOS

 Drone pilot & Photographer

-“The photograph is never finished raw – straight from the camera; the real work goes on the in the studio, cutting and cleaning up the images.”
+“The photograph is never finished raw – straight from the camera; the real work goes on in the studio, enhancing and cleaning up the images.”

 Photographer, researcher & author

 “I’m also interested in the story behind the images.
 Intrigued with the word: Papil, an investigation of the origins of the name led me to writing a Fetlar novel, ‘The AdderStane’ which I published in 2017!”
 Check the pages to find out more.